beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Questions:<br>
 1. What does this phylogeny tell you about the cases?
 Do they cluster together?<br>
 2. Is there good support for this?<br>
-3. What is your assessment of the outbreak?
+3. What can you say about the outbreak?
 '%}

 ### When did this outbreak arise?